mjhassan/connectfour/README.md

 ## Acknowledgement
 I would like to thank [Hacking With Swift](https://www.hackingwithswift.com/read/34/overview) blog, from which this project got it's initial concept .
 Also thanks to the [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD) developers for awesome progress hud.
-Last but not least, thank you Blinkist for the nice concept of game for interview process.
+Last but not least, thank you *company_name* for the nice concept of game for interview process.